madhu4you/testcase/karma/README.md

     npm install angular-mocks --save-dev
     ```
 5. Browsers
     Install browser launcher on which you want karma to run your tests.
 We need to install atleast one browser.
-I’ll use PhantomJs.
+I’ll use PhantomJs or chrome.
     ```
     npm install karma-phantomjs-launcher --save-dev
+        or
+    npm install karma-chrome-launcher --save-dev
     ```
 6. Create two folders in your working directory.
     ```